tango-controls-hdbpp/meeting-minutes/2021/2021-01-15/Minutes.md

 **Action - ALBA (Sergi)**: Move 2 repositories (periodic archivers + python module to insert data into HDB++ DB) used for the periodic archivers to tango-controls-hdbpp organization.

-**Action - All Institutes**: Send some slides to Lorenzo Pivetta (1 min presentation max) to present the status of HDB++ in the institutes (deployment status and recent development on HDB++ project, or resources that can be shared with the community).
-Lorenzo will present the slides during the coming Tango collaboration virtual meeting on 17th or 18th november 2020)
-**Done**

-**Action - Lorenzo**: Book a slot for an HDB++ presentation on the coming Tango collaboration virtual meeting (Register on indico: https://indico.esrf.fr/indico/event/49/ ).
-Participants should register too. **Done**

 ## News on recent developments

 Giacomo reported that Cumbia now integrates HDB++ and merges HDB++ data with live data in graphs.